 When buying a Toyota Tundra it is important to consider how many miles can a Toyota Tundra last?
 Through extensive research, I have found out the average mileage for a Toyota Tundra.

 So, how many miles does an average Toyota Tundra last for?
-According to customer reports, the Tundra can last up to one million miles on the road.
+According to customer reports, the Tundra can last up to 1,000,000 miles on the road.

 Many car buyers choose a vehicle based on its average mileage, thus it is important to know how far a Toyota Tundras can last if you are considering purchasing one.
 There is also a lot more that goes into choosing the right car for you, so keep reading to find out more.